DraTeots/edpm/spec_edpm.md

     - A YAML file that stores:
         - The final location of each dependency (`install_path`, any discovered install subfolders).
         - The combined config that was actually used to build (in case defaults or global overrides were merged).
-        - The “installed” state, so EDPM knows if a package is up-to-date or not.
+        - The "installed" state, so EDPM knows if a package is up-to-date or not.

 3. **Recipes**
     - **Base `Recipe` class**: abstract structure with typical lifecycle steps: `fetch()`, `patch()`, `build()`, `install()`, and `post_install()`.
     - **Common Derivatives**:
         - `GitCmakeRecipe` for Git + CMake–based software.
-        - `ManualRecipe` for user-installed or pre-built software that just needs to be “registered.”
+        - `ManualRecipe` for user-installed or pre-built software that just needs to be "registered."
         - `TarballRecipe` for .tar.gz–based packages (Autotools, etc.).
         - Additional specialized recipes (e.g., `RootRecipe`, `Pythia8Recipe`, etc.).
     - Some number of specialized recipes with predefined configs - for common NP packages such as cern root, geant4, etc.